Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 Begin with less challenging targets:

-- Recent irritations rather than childhood wounds
+- Recent irritations rather than long-standing issues

 - Targets with moderate distress levels (4-6 on a 10-point scale)